 If you struggle with neck discomfort, back pain, or burning pain along your spine, it could be because of disc herniation.
-At Raleigh Spine and Pain Center in Raleigh, North Carolina, skilled interventional pain management physician Daljit S. Buttar, MD, and his exceptional staff treat pain caused by disc herniation to give you the best quality of life possible.
+At Raleigh Spine and Pain Center in Raleigh and Charlotte, North Carolina, skilled interventional pain management physician Daljit S. Buttar, MD, and his exceptional staff treat pain caused by disc herniation to give you the best quality of life possible.
 Call the office or book an appointment online today.

 Disc herniation, commonly referred to as a herniated disc, is a condition that causes problems with rubbery cushions that support the bones in your spine.
 Spinal discs contain a jellylike, soft center encased by a rubbery exterior.
 When discs get herniated or ruptured, pain and pinched nerves often develop.